How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 The basic regex I showed earlier misses subdomain variations.
 ChatGPT passes chat.openai.com half the time and chatgpt.com the other half.
 Gemini sometimes shows as gemini.google.com, other times bard.google.com.

-Your filter needs to catch both.
+Your filter needs to catch all of them.

 This covers primary domains, legacy names like Bard, and Bing's chat interface which routes through bing.com/chat instead of the Copilot domain.